Hubs-Foundation/hubs-cloud/README.md

 - In the EC2 console, create an new SSH keypair and save the private key.
 You'll need this to access your servers.
 - Go to https://gethubscloud.com which will take you to CloudFormation.
 Fill out the form to create a new CloudFormation stack.
 - The stack takes about 15-20 minutes to initialize.
+- After the stack is created:
+  - Click on the link in the AWS verification email you received.
-- Hit your site a minute or so after the stack is created, it should be up.
-Proceed with the login + setup process.
+  - Hit your site.
+After a minute or so, it should be up.
+  - Proceed with the login + setup process.

 ## Using an existing domain